-This Course reviews pharmacokinetic concepts related to how medicines act on the human body, as well as pharmacokinetic concepts that explore how the human body acts on medicines.
+This Ausmed Course reviews pharmacodynamic concepts related to how medicines act on the human body and conversely, pharmacokinetic concepts that explore how the human body acts on medicines.

 - An overview of pharmacokinetics (PK) and pharmacodynamics (PD).

 - Pharmacogenomics (personalised medicine) and genetic variability in response to medicines.

 - Pharmacokinetic medicine-medicine interactions and more ...

 Pharmacological therapy and medication administration is fundamental in many healthcare professionals’ practice.
 It involves a strong patient and ethical focus, as well as ongoing education in order to have a positive impact on patient outcomes.
 Pharmacists, as providers of medicines and advisors to medicine use, must fully understand the concepts and practical applications of these topics.

 However, many of the principles underlying how medicines work are often difficult to comprehend.
 As safe administration of medicines is a priority, it is essential that healthcare professionals continue to demonstrate knowledge of the concepts and methods of medicine absorption, distribution and elimination in their patient care.